Transmit And Receive - GDMA

 Wiring

 The EVB is connected to a TJA1051 CAN Receiver module by connecting P3_2 to CTX, P3_4 to CRX.
-The EVB VCC3.3V is connected to the module VCC and NC.
-The EVB GND is connected to the module GND and S.
+The EVB VCC3.3V is connected to the module VCC.
+The EVB GND is connected to the module GND.

 The other end of the TJA1051 CAN Receiver module is connected to the PC via a USB CAN analyzer, by connecting module CANH to analyzer CANH and module CANL to analyzer CANL.